Stomach flu is a viral infection of your intestines. The medical term for stomach flu is viral gastroenteritis.

 - individuals with a weakened immune system

 The risk of a stomach flu outbreak increases when large groups of people are in close contact with each other.
-Some examples of this include:
+Examples of this include:

 - cruise ships